-As long as it pushes you out of your comfort zone and gets you see things that aren’t part of your normal surroundings, then the travel is worthwhile and has an incredible effect on your drive to becoming successful.
+As long as it pushes you out of your comfort zone and gets you to see things that aren’t part of your normal surroundings, then the travel is worthwhile and has an incredible effect on your drive to become successful.

 Seeing different sights inspires you to think of you can do it more often.
 It forces you to set goals to figure it out.
 How can you find the motivation to work hard when all you know is what’s around you and that environment isn’t very inspiring?

 Your life is so much easier when people think you’re attractive.
-The most respected and successful men know that appearances matter at least as much ability.
+The most respected and successful strong men know that appearances matter at least as much as ability.

-Forget the obvious part of this equation where you get more dates and invited to better social situations.
+Forget the obvious part of this equation where you get more dates and are invited to better social situations.
 In general, people treat you better and are more responsive to you.
 It likely means that you’re in good health.